Qabel/qabel.github.io/Qabel-Client-Configuration.md

  * server: Name of the server
  * port: Port to use
  * path: Path on the server
- * auth: Authentification have to use to get or set data
+ * auth: Authentification to use to get or set data

 Summary